qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 The right `Win` key is for getting the application context menu unless otherwise noted.
 Sometimes it's part of the cursor block.
 There is also a shared not number lock or scroll lock LED pattern.
 It is possible to do a `Ctrl`+`Alt`+`Del`, by `Fn`+ Left `Ctrl`+ Left `Alt`, and the keyboard will be in the RED or GREEN mode, depending on which of `Ctrl` or `Alt` is pressed first after `Fn`.
+The layer selector modifier of a selected layer is normalized to be the modified modifier.

 ### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.